thibaut-neoledge/azure-docs.fr-fr/articles/storsimple/storsimple-ova-manage-jobs.md

 <properties
-   pageTitle="Afficher et gérer les tâches StorSimple Virtual Array | Microsoft Azure" description="Décrit la page Tâches du service StorSimple Manager et explique comment l’utiliser pour effectuer le suivi des tâches récentes et actuelles pour le StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"
+   pageTitle="View and manage StorSimple Virtual Array jobs | Microsoft Azure" description="Describes the StorSimple Manager service Jobs page and how to use it to track recent and current jobs for the StorSimple Virtual Array." services="storsimple" documentationCenter="NA" authors="alkohli"